madrilene/lenesaile.com/src/en/blog/2021-01-11-technical-details-ineliagestion.md

   - notes
 ---

-I have just added to the [projects section](/en/projects/) one of the pages I made last fall.
+I have added to the [projects section](/en/projects/) one of the pages I made last fall.

 [Inelia Gestión](https://www.ineliagestion.com/) is a tax, labor and commercial consultancy in Madrid.